 The cinema hall is quiet, as how it has been from the start of the movie.
 The big screen is now showing the scene where Arthur Fleck, still in his clown costume, sitting alone in a train.
 Three men are harassing a woman somewhere in the corner of the train.
-Seeing how uncomfortable the woman is, Arthur suddenly bursts out a laugh, and his laughs eventually turn the attention of the three men towards him.
+Seeing how uncomfortable the woman is, Arthur suddenly bursts out into a laugh, and his laughters eventually turns the attention of the three men towards him.

 They corner him, asking him about what’s so funny that makes him laugh uncontrollably.
 But before he could explain, one of the men lands a punch on him, followed by the other two.

 Bleeding on the train’s floor, Arthur takes a gun out of his clown suit and immediately pulls the trigger multiple times, killing two of them at once.
 As the other one attempts to run away, Arthur follows with gun still aiming to the target.
 Finally, the third man dies of multiple gunshot wounds, left sprawling on the subway’s staircase.

 In that moment, half of the audiences in the cinema hall flinches on their seats at the sight of blood and the brutality of the scene, while the other half cheers for Arthur’s action.
 The three dead men deserved it, didn’t they?

 This, is an example of desensitization towards violence.
 Because there have been so many violent movies in the market, some people are developing tolerance towards violent scenes.

 In simpler words, people are adapting violence into their daily lives.

 Desensitization is a technique normally used by therapists to treat patients with phobias.
 Long exposure to stimuli that could trigger fear response in a controlled, supportive environment will help the patients deal with the response.